-The United Nations University is offering sustainability funding for outstanding applicants from developing countries.
-The studentships are available for undertaking MSc programme at UNU.
+The United Nations University is offering sustainability scholarship for outstanding applicants from developing countries.
+Scholarships are available for undertaking MSc programme at UNU.

-The Japan Foundation for UNU (JFUNU) award is available for outstanding applicants from developing countries who can demonstrate a need for financial assistance, and they will be considered as candidates for the award of the program.
+The Japan Foundation for UNU (JFUNU) Scholarship is available for outstanding applicants from developing countries who can demonstrate a need for financial assistance, and they will be considered as candidates for the award of the scholarship.

 Beneficial offer for students from developing countries to get fund for study in Japan.